 Conferring a diagnosis is also a controlled act.
 Again, to ensure safety for the general public, only certain practitioners are allowed to diagnose your condition.
 A general rule of thumb is that the practitioner should have the “doctor” title.
 In Ontario, chiropractors, medical doctors, dentists, optometrists and psychologists are the only professions allowed to diagnose a condition.
 Chiropractors (for example) have been taught how to rule out the various causes for symptoms (both benign and sinister) and when to refer for additional tests like x-rays.
 Keep in mind that other practitioners are allowed to give you their clinical opinion of your condition, but this is different from an actual diagnosis.
 This is one reason that many insurers require a patient to visit their medical doctor prior to having massage therapy or physiotherapy.

 Navigating the path of alternative health care can be tricky sometimes.
 For example, hands-on manual therapy is not a controlled act.
 You can get a massage at a clinic from a person who is not a registered massage therapist and it is not illegal.
 More than likely though, you won’t get reimbursed by your insurer (if you have coverage) and you cannot ensure that the person knows what they are doing and know how to do it safely.
-In order to ensure this, there is a college of massage therapy who regulates the profession.
+In order to ensure this, there is a college of massage therapy that regulates the profession.
 Therefore, most people seek the assistance of a registered massage therapist or an “RMT”.